1. Make an appointment with a health professional

 4. Build your support network

-A supportive network of family and friends can help you make sense of information and support you in practical ways.
+A supportive network of family and friends can help you make sense of information.
+They can also support you in practical ways:

-- Talk to friends and family you trust about your concerns about your child.
+- Talk to friends and family you trust about the things you’ve noticed in your child.

 - Meet and talk to other parents of autistic children by joining forums or parent groups.
-Your state autism association or the NDIA can help you find local groups.
+Your state autism association or an early childhood partner can help you find local groups.

-- If you need a break, ask family or friends to look after your child occasionally or for other kinds of practical help, like cooking an occasional meal.
+- If you need time to yourself, ask family or friends to look after your child occasionally or for other kinds of practical help, like cooking an occasional meal.
 You might find it hard to ask for or accept help, but people who care about you and your child will want to support you.

-When you look after yourself, you’re better able to navigate the challenges of family life with an autistic child.
-And when you’re healthy and well, it helps your child grow and thrive.
+When you look after yourself and you’re healthy and well, it helps your child grow and thrive.

 5. Read, talk, ask questions

-Finding out more about autism and therapies and supports for autistic children can help you choose the supports that will best help your child.
+Finding out more about autism and evidence-based therapies can help you choose supports that are best suited to your child’s needs and strengths:

 - Read information about autism on this website.

-- Read about the main types of therapies and supports for autistic children and find out more about the individual therapies in our therapies guide.
+- Read about the main types of therapies and supports for autistic children and how to choose therapies and supports.
+You can also find out more about individual therapies for autistic children.